Find Affordable College Courses

 The following schools top our list of the Most Popular Parks, Recreation & Leisure Studies Bachelor's Degree Colleges.

 Our 2023 rankings named California Polytechnic State University - San Luis Obispo the most popular school in the Far Western US Region for parks, recreation and leisure studies students working on their bachelor’s degree.
-Cal Poly San Luis Obispo is a very large public school located in the small suburb of San Luis Obispo.
+Cal Poly San Luis Obispo is a fairly large public school located in the small suburb of San Luis Obispo.

 Of the 119 students majoring in parks and rec at Cal Poly San Luis Obispo, 26% are male and 74% are female.